This example builds a machine learning model to evaluate the radiation efficiency of patch antennas with different features.

 That is a neural network that fits the data set (error term) and does not oscillate (regularization term).

-The optimization algorithm that we use is the quasi-Newton method which is also the standard optimization algorithm for this type of problem.
+The optimization algorithm we use is the quasi-Newton method, which is also the standard approach for this type of problem.

-The following chart shows how the error decreases with the iterations during the training process.
+The following chart shows how errors decrease with the iterations during training.

-As we can see in the previous image, the curves have converged.
+As the previous figure shows, the curves have converged.

 5. Testing analysis